SuperOfficeDocs/superoffice-docs/docs/online/test-environment/replace.md

     ![imageclhp.png][img3]

 4. Assign users that should have access to the test environment.
-It will automatically add those who have a login
+It will automatically add those who have a login.

     ![Replace1.PNG][img4]

-5. To reduce the risk of sending emails from the test environment we by default invalidate all email addresses.Invalidate email address will take **jenny@company.com** and change to **jenny\_company.com@mailinator.com**You may specify another email domain, **default is mailinator.com**.
+5. To reduce the risk of sending emails from the test environment we by default invalidate all email addresses.
+Invalidate email address will take **jenny@company.com** and change to **jenny\_company.com@mailinator.com**.
+You may specify another email domain, **default is mailinator.com**.

     ![Replace2.PNG][img5]